hemant467/Analog-Clock/README.md

 # Analog-Clock 🕰️
 <a href=https://github.com/hemant467/Analog-Clock>Clock 🕰️</a> that has moving hands 🕓 and (usually) hours marked from 1 to 12 to display the time ⏳.
-It display the real-time ⏳ of the system.
+It displays the real-time ⏳ of the system.

 ![Analog Clock ⌚](https://github.com/hemant467/Analog-Clock/assets/85243370/bb11e0af-3bae-4b58-9711-7eda81171dad)